The restaurant industry is, in many ways, a numbers game—more customers mean more sales and more sales lead to higher profits.

 - Naming contest: Invite your audience to comment on a picture of a new dish or drink with their preferred name.
 Tons of unique comments on a post gives you a big boost.

 Restaurant email marketing is one of the most reliable restaurant marketing strategies, and it goes hand-in-hand with a loyalty program.
 You can encourage guests to sign up for email notifications on your website and social media pages by promising initial and ongoing rewards for doing so, like a $10 credit for signing up.

 Email is an assured way to reach your audience by offering coupons, automatically sending reorder emails, and reminding guests of upcoming events and specials.

 Unlike social media posts, which won't reach all of your followers' feeds due to limiting algorithms, newsletters are guaranteed to make it into every subscriber's inbox.

 Send updates to subscribers about specials, events, bestsellers, and more.
 Create newsletters on a regular basis, but avoid spamming customers.
 We recommend sending no more than one newsletter a week.

-11. Create a Snapchat Geo-Filter
+12. Create a Snapchat geo-filter

 Custom geo-filters are easy to make and surprisingly affordable.
 Use restaurant table advertising in the form of tabletop signage to encourage customers to Snap from your restaurant and use your custom geo-filter.

-Facebook's advertising platform lets you target existing and potential customers based on behavior, location, and interests, making it a powerful restaurant advertising tool to showcase visuals and send people directly to your website, menu, or online ordering page.
+Meta's advertising platform for Facebook and Instagram lets you target existing and potential customers based on behavior, location, and interests, making it a powerful restaurant advertising tool to showcase visuals and send people directly to your website, menu, or online ordering page.